CSAFE-ISU/grooves-manual-id/README.md

 The file `manual_key.csv` contains a key for each manual groove identifier's "code" and their full name, in case anyone in the future needs to decipher the initials.
 For example, `manual_code = "kr"` and `manual_name = "Kiegan Rice"`.
 This will make the data a little more clean and consistent.
 If your name/code are not already present, please add them to the file prior to uploading any manual groove data.

 There should be one single file for each bullet "study".
-Each file should be named `grooves_manual_studyname.rda` for clarity.
-For example, for Hamby Set 44, the file containing manual identifications is `grooves_manual_hamby44.rda`.
-Additional repetitions of manual identifications for a study already contained in the repository should be added to the existing `.rda` file, with the appropriate `manual_code` and `manual_rep` designations.
+Each file should be named `grooves_manual_studyname.csv` for clarity.
+For example, for Hamby Set 44, the file containing manual identifications is `grooves_manual_hamby44.csv`.
+Additional repetitions of manual identifications for a study already contained in the repository should be added to the existing `.csv` file, with the appropriate `manual_code` and `manual_rep` designations.

 Each `grooves_manual` file needs to contain the following columns: